 In the more severe cases, the dog may develop icterus (jaundice) and/or hepatomegaly (liver enlargement) accompanied by abdomen edema.

 The diagnosis is confirmed by blood tests and imaging.

 Severely affected dogs may develop a pulmonary hemorrhage which is the most frequent human manifestation of the disease.
 It is not common in dogs though.
 More frequently dogs only exhibit coughing and irregular breathing (dyspnea).

-The manifestations are diverse.
-It may be small red spots of blood just under the skin (petechial hemorrhage), nosebleed (epistaxis), bleeding of the intestinal tract causing black tarry stools (melena) and/or vomiting of blood (hematemesis).
+Manifestations are diverse.
+They may be small red spots of blood just under the skin (petechial hemorrhage), nosebleed (epistaxis), bleeding of the intestinal tract causing black tarry stools (melena) and/or vomiting of blood (hematemesis).

-Obviously, in this study almost all dogs have a renal disorder.
+Obviously, in this study almost all dogs have renal disorders.

 |Organ Involvement||N affected/N total||% affected|